Maclean, New South Wales: Geography

 Maclean is nestled at the base of Mt Maclean and the shoreline of the Clarence River where the river reunites after splitting around Woodford Island.
 A bridge connects Woodford Island to Maclean.
 It is part of the Tourist Drive 22.
 During times of heavy rain the town is under threat of flooding by the surging waters of the river.

 The Pacific Highway bypass of Maclean was opened in 1966 in conjunction with the first Harwood Bridge over the South Channel of the Clarence.
 The bypass was duplicated and the bridge superseded by a four-lane bridge in 2020 (the 1966 bridge has been retained for local traffic).

 History

-The area was originally inhabited by the Gumbaingirr or Yaygir indigenous peoples.
-Matthew Flinders landed near the mouth of the Clarence River in 1798.
+The area was originally inhabited by the Gumbaingirr or Yaygir Indigenous peoples.
+Matthew Flinders landed near the mouth of the Clarence River in 1799, naming it Shoal Bay, but dismissed the area as "deserving of no more than a superficial examination".

+Several escaped convicts from Moreton Bay passed through the area on their way south in the 1820s and 30s, with one convict (Richard Craig) reporting a "big river" on the way.

+In 1838, Thomas Small sent his brother and two dozen sawyers from Sydney on board the Susan down the "big river," becoming the first vessel to pass down the river.
+Attracted by the large amount of red cedar growing in the area, Small settled on Woodford Island at the end of the year.
+The following year, Governor Sir George Gipps named the river the Clarence in honour of the Duke of Clarence.
+Soon after, the name Rocky Mouth was given to the area now known as Maclean.

-Cedar cutting began in the area in the 1830s.
-The Maclean area was known as Rocky Mouth in the 1850s.
-The township was officially laid out in 1862 and named after Alexander Grant McLean, the Surveyor-General.
-The sugar industry began to develop around 1865.
+The township was officially laid out in 1862 and named after Alexander Grant McLean, the Surveyor-General, by the Grafton Commissioner for Lands, W.A.B.
+Greaves.
+Many of the early settlers came from the Scottish Highlands, with numerous Irish and German immigrants also settling.

+The arrival of Europeans forced the Yaegl people off their land and they were forced into smaller settlements.
+Several massacres of Indigenous people by settlers were recorded along the Clarence River.
+By 1880, Ulgundahi Island had become a site of occupation by some of the displaced Yaegls.

+Early crops in the area were maize and cotton, before sugar began to take over as the dominant crop by the mid-1860s.
+The Harwood Sugar Mill opened in 1874 and is Australia's oldest continuously operating sugar mill.

+In 1887, Maclean was declared a municipality.